Skip to main content

 Every oil-importing economy faces inflation risk from the Iran conflict.
 Several features make gilts uniquely exposed.

 The UK imports roughly 40% of its gas and a significant share of refined products.
 Unlike the US, Britain's trade balance deteriorates directly when energy prices spike.
 Sterling weakens, importing additional inflation through the exchange rate.
-The Strait of Hormuz disruption — a French-owned ship passed through on April 3, testing the contested waterway — adds shipping risk on top of commodity price pressure.
+The Strait of Hormuz situation — Iran declaring it "completely open" Friday, reversing by Saturday, then Monday's US vessel seizure — adds shipping risk on top of commodity price pressure.

 The index-linked gilt stock amplifies fiscal pain more than any other G7 economy.
 When RPI rises, the government's debt burden increases mechanically before higher nominal borrowing costs are factored in.

 The divergence between central banks that can absorb the shock and those that cannot is widening.
 The ECB, with eurozone inflation near target, retains room to cut.
-The Fed, with domestic energy production, can tolerate temporary price pressures.
+The Fed, with domestic energy production, has already cut seven times from the mid-2025 peak.
 The BoE has neither advantage.
-The UK 10-year at 4.80% with the BoE at 3.75% implies a 105bp term premium — significantly above the US's 67bp gap.
+The UK 10-year at 4.75% with the BoE at 3.75% implies a 100bp term premium — significantly above the US's 68bp gap.
 The market demands more compensation for UK-specific risks, and the compensation may still be insufficient.

 What Gilt Investors Should Do Now

 Short-duration (2-5 year) gilts remain the best risk-reward.
-The 2-year at 4.33% carries less rate sensitivity and benefits first when the BoE eventually resumes easing.
-That easing may not come until 2027 at this rate, but the income compensates for the wait.
+The 2-year carries less rate sensitivity and benefits first when the BoE eventually resumes easing.
+That easing may not come until late 2026 or early 2027, but the income compensates for the wait.

 Index-linked gilts provide a genuine hedge if CPI reaches or exceeds the BoE's 3-3.5% projection.
-Breakeven inflation rates already embed elevated expectations, but linkers still offer value if energy costs persist longer than the market assumes.
+Breakeven inflation rates already embed elevated expectations, but linkers still offer value if the April PPI surprise proves an outlier rather than a trend.

-Long-dated gilts (15+ years) at 5.47% on the 30-year are the highest-conviction trade — and the most dangerous.
-A de-escalation in the Iran conflict and oil dropping below $90 could send the 10-year back to 4.3%, generating substantial capital gains on duration.
-Sustained $110+ oil could push it above 5%.
+Long-dated gilts (15+ years) above 5% on the 30-year are the highest-conviction trade — and the most dangerous.
+A de-escalation in the Iran conflict and oil dropping below $85 could send the 10-year back to 4.3%, generating substantial capital gains on duration.
+Hormuz closure would push oil past $120 and gilts into panic territory.

 The worst trade is selling into weakness.
 These are UK government bonds, not credit risk.
 The yield compensates for inflation uncertainty.
-Short-duration positioning with cash available for re-entry if yields spike further is the pragmatic approach while Q2 volatility plays out.
+Short-duration positioning with cash available for re-entry if yields spike further is the pragmatic approach while Q2 volatility plays out — especially ahead of the April 30 MPC meeting.

 Conclusion